 I see so many trends floating around that look “cool”, but often fail in execution, miserably at times.
 Carrying concealed is a personal choice, exercising a constitutional right.
 Carrying everyday is work, plain and simple.
-There are no short cuts, you can find yourself in a variety of situations you might want the safety carrying concealed offers, but not at the inconvenience it sometimes comes with.
-Unfortunately, you cannot have them both.
+There are no short cuts.
+You can find yourself in a variety of situations you might want the safety of carrying concealed, but not at the inconvenience.
+Unfortunately, you cannot have it both ways.
 Now, with that being said I find my choice of every day carry to be incredibly comfortable.
 In fact, when I play around with other options I’m often surprised at how uncomfortable that option is compared to what I have gotten used to over the years.

 Work through it